Types of Urinary Incontinence

 External catheter and collection devices include:

 - Condom catheters.
 Condom catheters are much more comfortable than standard catheters for many male patients, although there is more spillage.
-The condom is worn all day and at night it is removed and washed for reuse the next day.
+The disposable condom is worn all day and at night it is removed or replaced with a new one.

 - Collection devices attached to the leg.
 For chronic or severe incontinence, collection devices drain urine into a bag that is attached to the lower leg and emptied periodically.
 These are generally more successful for men than women.
 Urine can be funneled into the tube by a pouch surrounding the penis.
 The positioning of the collecting device is more difficult for women.
 For both men and women, irritation of the area around the urethral opening is a problem, since urine is in contact with the area for long periods.